-Future of Fish Feed (F3) is a collaborative effort between NGOs, researchers, and private partnerships to accelerate the commercialization of innovative, alternative aquaculture feed ingredients to replace wild-caught fish.
-Past feeds have relied on wild-caught fish, which is unsustainable since wild caught stocks are declining.
+Future of Fish Feed (F3) is a collaborative effort between NGOs, researchers, and private partnerships to accelerate the commercialization of innovative, substitute aquaculture feed ingredients to replace wild-caught fish.
+Reliance on wild-caught fish is unsustainable since their populations are declining.

-1. Launched The F3: Fish Free Feed Challenge in 2015 to create Fish Free Feeds, also called F3.
-The winner of this challenge was announced on Oct 3-4 at the Global Aquaculture Alliance in Dublin.
+In 2015 we launched the first F3 Challenge, the F3 Fish-Free Feed Challenge, to create Fish Free Feeds for aquaculture, also called F3.
+The winner of this challenge was announced in October 2017 at the Global Aquaculture Alliance in Dublin.
 The challenge was for an aquafeed company to either produce and sell the most seafood-free aquaculture feed using innovative formulations of proteins and lipids by the challenge end date, September 15, 2017, or be the first to reach 100,000 metric tons (mT) of seafood-free feed sales.
 Companies from Australia, Austria, China, Indonesia, Myanmar, South Africa, Thailand, and the U.S. competed.
 A list of companies that had sales of verified F3 feed products is here.

 |Dr. Kevin Fitzsimmons||University of Arizona||Former President World Aquaculture Society, Aquaculture and Integrated Farming Systems, Aquaculture Extension Specialist, Tilapia Expert, Fullbright Fellow|

 |Dr. Ling Cao||Shanghai Jiao Tong University, Stanford University||Sustainable Aquaculture/Policy and Management, China|

 |Dr. Michael Tlusty||University of Massachusetts Boston||Seafood Sustainability, Research Faculty in Aquaculture, Sustainable Seafood Policy and Management|